 Vehicles specified on operator licence(s) with AM01 – HS2 would need to include additional check items for the periodical safety inspections (e.g. supplementary equipment for indirect vision or vulnerable road user safety), which will be included as part of the maintenance system KPI report.
 The additional check items are identified as (*KPI).

 Once the audit has been successfully completed, the ER Scheme Manager will notify the applicant the accreditation status of each licence in the application.
 The operator’s ER and/or AM01 – HS2 accreditation status will be published on gov.uk and identifiable with a VRM via the DVSA on-line search application.

 Download the DVSA HS2 guide here

 How can fleet source help?

 As one of only a handful of approved audit providers for DVSA Earned Recognition, our experienced auditors are FORS Practitioners with many years of experience and can provide the expertise and experience you will require to submit you evidence.
-Use the contact form below to speak to us about your requirements.

 Need more information?

 Head over to the DVSA website - you can access the link here, or watch the below video to summarise the scheme.